Feature request #3649

 For a perfect handling of CRS, the calculator should be ported to the new raster provider functions such that calculation can be done on rasters in different CRS.
 This is out of scope for 1.7, so I'm changing version and title of the ticket.

-#3 Updated by Pirmin Kalberer over 11 years ago
+#3 Updated by Pirmin Kalberer about 12 years ago

 • Target version changed from Version 2.0.0 to Future Release - Nice to have

-#4 Updated by Nyall Dawson almost 9 years ago
+#4 Updated by Nyall Dawson over 9 years ago

 • Status changed from Open to Closed